rtk-rs/gnss-rtk/README.md

 Because this API is real-time oriented, you provide measurements for each Epoch.
 Assuming people are mostly interested by highest accuracy, you would naturally select RTK+PPP or PPP.
 But you can catch errors and adapt.
-Let's say L5 becomes unavaiable for some time, you can continue navigating but temporarily degrade the selected Method to SPP.
+Let's say L5 becomes unavailable for some time, you can continue navigating but temporarily degrade the selected Method to SPP.

 `Method` summary: